tomxi/synthworks/README.md

 # synthworks
-Javascripts for Apple MainStage's Scripter plugin
+Javascripts for Apple MainStage's Scripter plugin, suitable for various Musical Theatrical workflows and automations